schoodicsolutions/main-site/src/routes/(md)/(services)/managed-hosting/+page.md

 ---
 title: Managed Hosting
+description: Let Schoodic Media handle the technical details of hosting your website with our managed hosting services.
 ---
 At Schoodic Media, we understand that managing a website can be time-consuming and technical.
 That's why we offer Managed Hosting services to take the burden off your shoulders and let you focus on running your business.